Introduction / History

 The Devanga used to be the same community as the Padmashali but later became two separate people groups when the Devanga began Shivite practices.

 In northern Karnataka, the Devanga have two groups who are the Kulachaar Devanga and the Shivachar Devanga.
 They both worship the goddess Banashankari.
 In the Godavari region of Andhra Pradesh, most weavers are Devanga people.
 There are several clans in the state of Mysore.
-The Devanga of Telangana in Andhra Pradesh have sixty-four exogamous divisions.
+The Devanga of Telangana in Andhra Pradesh have sixty-four exogamous divisions (exogamous means that marriage is with a partner from outside that division).

 What are Their Lives Like?